 I, Sue Bird, P.Eng., am employed as a Geological Engineer with Moose Mountain Technical Services, with an office address of #210 1510 2nd Street North Cranbrook, BC V1C 3L2.
-This certificate applies to the technical report titled "NI 43-101 Mineral Resource Estimate for the Whistler Project" that has an effective date of June 11, 2021 (the "technical report").
+This certificate applies to the technical report titled "NI 43-101 Mineral Resource Estimate for the Whistler Project" that has an effective date of September 22, 2022 (the "technical report").

 - I am a member of the self-regulating Association of Professional Engineers and Geoscientists of British Columbia (#25007).
 I graduated with a Geologic Engineering degree (B.Sc.) from the Queen's University in 1989 and a M.Sc. in Mining from Queen's University in 1993. - I have worked as an engineering geologist for over 25 years since my graduation from university.
 I have worked on precious metals, base metals and coal mining projects, including mine operations and evaluations.
-Similar resource estimate projects specifically include those done for Artemis' Blackwater gold project, Ascot's Premier Gold Project, Spanish Mountain Gold, all in BC; O3's Marban and Garrison, gold projects in Quebec and Ontario, respectively, as well as numerous due diligence gold projects in the southern US done confidentially for various clients. - As a result of my experience and qualifications, I am a Qualified Person as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101). - I have not visited the property. - I am responsible for all Sections: 1.1 through 1.10, 1.15, 1.16.3, 1.17.3, 1.17.6, 2 through 9, 14 through 24, 25.4, 25.5.3, 26.4, and 27 of the technical report. - I am independent of GoldMining Inc. as independence is described by Section 1.5 of NI 43-101. - I have previously prepared resource estimates for the Whistler Deposit for Kiska Metals Corporation in March, 2011 which was re-issued by Brazil Resources Inc. (now GoldMining Inc.) in May, 2016. - I have read NI 43-101 and the sections of the technical report for which I am responsible have been prepared in compliance with that Instrument.
+Similar resource estimate projects specifically include those done for Artemis' Blackwater gold project, Ascot's Premier Gold Project, Spanish Mountain Gold, all in BC; O3's Marban and Garrison, gold projects in Quebec and Ontario, respectively, as well as numerous due diligence gold projects in the southern US done confidentially for various clients. - As a result of my experience and qualifications, I am a Qualified Person as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101). - I visited the property on September 14, 2022. - I am responsible for all Sections of the technical report, including Sections 1 through 27 and the Appendix. - I am independent of GoldMining Inc. and U.S. GoldMining Inc. as independence is described by Section 1.5 of NI 43-101. - I have previously prepared resource estimates for the Whistler Deposit for Kiska Metals Corporation in March, 2011 which was re-issued by Brazil Resources Inc. (now GoldMining Inc.) in May, 2016.
+I also co-authored the 2021 NI43-101 resource estimate with an effective date of June 11, 2021 and an additional S-K 1300 updated resource estimate with an effective date of September 22, 2022 and dated 16 December, 2022. - I have read NI 43-101 and the sections of the technical report for which I am responsible have been prepared in compliance with that Instrument.